-"This was never a simple issue, but as you said it wasn't your area of expertise so I haven't told you anything, although now I think I should have".
+"This was never a simple issue, but as you said it wasn't your area of expertise anymore, so I didn't have you involved, though I rather thing that I should have".

 "Fine then" Hermione gave in, while Harry was sitting on his desk.

 When she sat next to him the old man continued.

 "I believe you remember the murder of your friend Dean Thomas six months ago?"